juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 As expected by Kubernetes, the `/subpath/default-myclaim` subdirectories **SHOULD** exist in the remote NFS share.
 Otherwise, the volume mount inside a Pod will fail.

-To make your life easier, the controller allows further configuration as annotations in the PVC.
-This configuration provides enough information so the controller can automatically create these remote subdirectories before delivering the PV.
+## PV Data Initialization

-Take the following PVC declaration, for example:
+To make your life easier, the controller can automatically create that unique path inside the NFS share and adjust owner and permissions before it delivers the PersistentVolume.
+This can be configured with annotations in the PVC.

 ```yaml
 apiVersion: v1